 Policy Regarding Releasing a Student Teacher for Full-time Employment

-The College of Education faculty has determined that student teaching is a critical component and the culminating experience of educator preparation.
-Therefore, the COE has established the following standards for releasing a Teacher Candidate for full-time employment at the request of a school district:
+The College of Education faculty has determined that clinical teaching is a critical component and the culminating experience of educator preparation.
+Therefore, the COE has established the following standards for releasing a teacher candidate for full-time employment at the request of a school district:

-- The Teacher Candidate must have completed a minimum of eleven weeks in the student teaching assignment.
+- The teacher candidate must have completed a minimum of fourteen weeks in the clinical teaching assignment.

-- The request must originate from the district where the Teacher Candidate is student teaching.
+- The request must originate from the district where the teacher candidate is completing clinical teaching.

-Should a Teacher Candidate elect to ignore these guidelines, the Teacher Candidate shall be withdrawn from student teaching and thus not be eligible to receive a teaching certificate from the state with the approval of Dallas Baptist University and the College of Education.
+Should a teacher candidate elect to ignore these guidelines, the teacher candidate shall be withdrawn from clinical teaching and thus not be eligible to receive a teaching certificate from the state with the approval of Dallas Baptist University and the College of Education.